The Grand at Moon Palace in Cancun

 The drinks are high quality (and plentiful)

-Most vacationers choose the all-inclusive option because alcoholic drinks are included – it’s one of the reasons why we like them!
-The quality of the adult beverages at The Grand stood out from past all-inclusive experiences we’ve expereinced.
+Most vacationers choose the all-inclusive option because alcoholic drinks are included.
+It’s one of the reasons we like them, too!
+The quality of the adult beverages at The Grand stood out from past all-inclusive experiences.

-If you’re in the main lobby building or restaurants, beers are served in a tall frosty glass, which is not the typical warm plastic cups commonly found at all-inclusive beach resorts.
+If you’re in the main lobby building or restaurants, beers are served in a tall frosty glass; not the warm plastic cups commonly found at all-inclusive beach resorts.
 Even at the pools, the beers are served in tall non-breakable glasses.

 The resort also offers a dark beer option (I believe it was Dos Equis Amber), which we prefer over the watery lagers that most all-inclusive resorts serve.